gillesvntnu/lightweight_segmentation/README.md

 python src/test.py
 ```

-The testing script will create a 'plots' folder in the same directory as the model with results.
+The testing script will create a 'test_results' folder in the same directory as the model with results.